thomasmeessen/Master-Project/README.md

 Impaired subject
 ----------------

-Working with impaired subject is hard, prolonged walking bout are not available and there is a great end-effect variation in the possible impairments.
-Or, badly optimized push-off assistance have been demonstrated to have near to no positive effect on gait cost.
+Working with impaired subjects is hard mainly because prolonged walking bouts are not available and due to the important variations in the possible impairments.
+But as previously mentioned, badly optimized push-off assistance have been demonstrated to have near to no positive effect on gait cost.
 In addition fear of falling and frequent errors in gait lead to really active control scheme.
 Those points make it very hard for currently proposed phase-driven and stride-invariant high level controller to compensate for any additional mass placed on the foot and the comfort (including price) concerns it may pauses.

 The wearable instrumentation and the hierarchical control scheme needs to be more mature for enabling everyday usage whatever the mechanical